Martigny: Transportation

-Martigny is on the high speed Simplon line of the Swiss Federal Railway, SBB, which connects Italy (Domodossola) and southern Switzerland to northeastern Switzerland and the cities of Lausanne and Geneva.
+Martigny is on the high-speed Simplon line of the Swiss Federal Railway, SBB, which connects Italy (Domodossola) and southern Switzerland to northeastern Switzerland and the cities of Lausanne and Geneva.
 It also is the origin of narrow gauge railroads and bus routes that climb into the nearby mountains on both sides of the Rhone valley in which Martigny lies.
 One railroad goes west to Chamonix, France, crossing the border at Le Chatelard.
 The other railroad goes southeast to Chable and Orsieres.
 The regional transportation agency known as TMR SA (Transports de Martigny et Regions) operates this service and the ski trains known as the Mount-Blanc Express (to Chamonix) and the St. Bernard Express (to Orsieres).
 See the transportation map provided by the TMR website in the External Links section below.

 Thanks to Martigny's transport connections the winter sports regions of the "4 Vallées", Portes-du-Soleil and Ovronnaz are easily reached.

 It has been nearly one century since the two original railway companies Martigny-Orsières (MO) and Martigny-Châtelard (MC) began serving the valleys of Entremont and Trient.
-In 1990, the Boards of directors of MO and MC decided to combine for common management, however each company would maintain an independent status.
+In 1990, the boards of directors of MO and MC decided to combine for common management, however each company would maintain an independent status.
 Two new trains were started: the Saint-Bernard Express for the MO, and the Mont Blanc Express for the MC.
 Later the Octodure-Voyages and Orsières-Octodure-Transports companies were taken over.
 TMRSA is an important employer in the region with some 180 permanent staff.

 The French holiday resort of Chamonix is accessible from Martigny in one-and-a-half hours using the narrow-gauge tracks of the "Mont Blanc Express".

+The nearest airports to the city are Geneva Airport, located 135 km to the west and Bern Airport, located 137 km to the north-east of Martigny.